Swansea Channel dredging

 Project overview

-Transport for NSW Maritime is funding dredging of Swansea Channel to improve navigation and provide access to Lake Macquarie.
+Transport for NSW is part of multi-agency joint initiative that will provide reliable, safe and navigable access to Lake Macquarie.

 Latest news